 - For humanitarian reasons (adoption): farmers especially around the tropical forest regions of sub-Saharan African countries often chance upon the cubs of civets thought to be abandoned by their mother.
 These farmers then raise them to be part of their families.

-- Looks more like a domestic cat: civet cats have although do not belong to the cat family share a lot of similarities with the domestic cat in terms of anatomy and behavior but the African civets can be bigger than the domestic cats.
+- Looks more like a domestic cat: civet cats although do not belong to the cat family share a lot of similarities with the domestic cat in terms of anatomy and behavior but the African civets can be bigger than domestic cats.
 Some cat lovers tend to develop a special interest in them being their pets

 - Feeding pattern (omnivores): African civets have a feeding pattern similar to that of humans although not precisely the same.
 This makes feeding them easy for those who keep them as pets.
 CIVETRINE: African civets are clean animals in that they pick a specific spot where they defecate.
 In the wild, they move distances away from their burrow of the hideout to these spots leaving their immediate surroundings clean.
 Civetrine refers to the latrines for civets